Copyrights and Intellectual Property Rights

 Public domain images are considered to be free of copyrights.
 Consequently, such images may be used freely for any application.
 But that is not necessarily true.
 This articles looks at things like implied endorsements, model releases and the difference between editorial and commercial use.

 Bellingham Schools can be used as a model for a Copyright and Web Publishing policy.
-The site includes a sample form to be filled out by the copyright holder.

 The world's clearinghouse on intellectual property rights, World Intellectual Property Organization (WIPO), is located in Switzerland.

 The Stanford Copyright & Fair Use Center covers this issue in-depth, including fair use, what's public domain, and resources for librarians.

 Creative Commons defines the spectum of licensing possibilities between full copyright and the public domain.

 Learning about copyrights and proper citation rules is a requisite skill for your students regardless of the media.